jschec/ClassicCarSearch/rest_api/README.md

 ### Running The Server

 To run the RESTful API for development, you can execute the command `npm run dev:start`.
+Windows users will need to run `npm run dev:start-windows` instead due to OS pathing syntax differences.
+The windows variant requires you to have a `build` directory and will throw an error if that `build` directory does not exist.

+Please note that the environmental variables listed in the 'Required Run Time Environmental Variables' section of this documentation must be made available.

+### Running The Population Script

+To run the population script, you can execute the command `npm run dev:populate`.
 Please note that the environmental variables listed in the 'Required Run Time Environmental Variables' section of this documentation must be made available.

 ### Code Organization
 ```